jacobldavis/HPC-Mini-Cluster/README.md

 ## SD Card Setup

 To install the OS, install the following [tool](https://www.raspberrypi.com/software/).
 Insert your microSD card into your computer (using an adapter or the microSD card slot) and open the Raspberry Pi Imager.
 In the GUI, select the version of Raspberry Pi you are using (in my case it was Raspberry Pi 4), click Raspberry Pi OS (other) to select Raspberry Pi OS Lite (64 bit) for our OS, and finally select the SD card that you are using.
 After clicking Next, you'll want to select Edit Settings to create a hostname, username, password, and enable ssh under the services tab for your OS.
+I also recommend setting up your Wi-Fi connection in the OS during this step.
 Finally, apply the settings you just configured and install the OS onto the SD card.

 ![raspberry pi imager](images/raspberryimager.png)